 Julianne, a national of Armenia, wants to come to the US to visit her cousin in Boston.
 She would like to come to the US permanently but is in university and wants to finish her degree before trying immigrate.
 She has an appointment with the consulate next week and thinks she has all the documentation she needs to get a visitor visa.
 Will she be denied a visitor visa because she wants to eventually immigrate to the US?

 A desire to immigrate by itself is not a sufficient reason to deny a visa.
 Julianne must show that she at this point in time she has a residence in Armenia that she will return to, and that she has compelling reasons to return (i.e., family, university, property).
 Since she has not taken any affirmative steps to seek an immigrant visa her future desire should not be enough to keep her from getting a visitor visa now.

 The Immigration and Nationality Act (INA) and its numerous amendments are the basis for most immigration laws in effect today.

-Though both the immigrant and nonimmigrant visa categories have their own pros and cons, an individual needs to decide the category most suitable to him or her based on the purpose of the travel to the US and other qualifying factors.
+Though both the immigrant and nonimmigrant visa categories have their own pros and cons, individuals need to decide the category most suitable for them based on the immediate purpose of the travel to the US and other qualifying factors.

-If you have questions about any immigrant or nonimmigrant visa or which visa suits your requirements better, please consult a VisaPro immigration attorney.
+If you have questions about immigrant or nonimmigrant visa or which visa is right for you, please Consult a VisaPro immigration Attorney.
 We will be happy to guide you through the process.